What does iMMO do?

-iMMO contributes to the protection of human rights, specifically by conducting forensic medical assessments of suspected victims of torture and inhumane treatment and transferring expertise on their issues.
-All this in particular to support the implementation of a careful asylum procedure.
+iMMO contributes to the protection of human rights, in particular by conducting forensic medical assessments of suspected victims of torture and inhumane treatment and transferring expertise on their issues.
+All this specifically to support the implementation a careful asylum procedure.

 iMMO focuses on suspected victims of torture and inhumane treatment and asylum seekers with medical issues.
 You can contact the institute for the following: